phluid61/internet-drafts/file-scheme/draft.md

 # Encoding {#encoding}

-The encoding of a file URI depends on the file system.
-If the file system uses a known non-Unicode character encoding, the path SHOULD be converted to a sequence of characters from the Universal Character Set
-{{ISO10646}} normalized according to Normalization Form C (NFC)
-{{UTR15}}, before being translated to a file URI, and conversely a file URI SHOULD be converted back to the file system's native encoding when translating to a file path.
+The encoding of a file URI depends on the file system that stores the identified file.
+If the file system uses a known non-Unicode character encoding, the path SHOULD be converted to a sequence of characters from the Universal Character Set {{ISO10646}} normalized according to Normalization Form C (NFC)  {{UTR15}}, before being translated to a file URI, and conversely a file URI SHOULD be converted back to the file system's native encoding when dereferencing or translating to a file path.

 > Note that many modern file systems encode directory and file names
 > as arbitrary sequences of octets.
 In those cases, the representation